Updated on July 9th, 2025 by Felix Martinez

 While utilities can afford to distribute a high level of profits in the form of dividends, given their predictable earnings base, investors should note that increases will likely be small.
 The most recent increase was just 0.5%, illustrating this point.

-We believe the current dividend is safe for the foreseeable future, but we note that dividend growth will likely be difficult to achieve.
+We believe the current dividend is safe for the foreseeable future; however, we note that achieving dividend growth will likely be challenging.

 Valuation & Expected Returns

-At today’s price, Northwest trades for 17.3 times this year’s earnings, which is higher than our fair value estimate of 15 times earnings.
-Therefore, we expect a -2.8% annual decrease in total returns from the lowering P/E multiple.
+At today’s price, Northwest trades for 15 times this year’s earnings, which is inline with our fair value estimate of 15 times earnings.
+Therefore, we expect a 0% annual decrease/increase in total returns due to the fair P/E multiple.

-The current dividend yield is 4.9%, which is very high by Northwest’s own historical standards.
-Combining it with the valuation and expected EPS growth, we forecast total annual returns of 8.6% moving forward.
+The current dividend yield is 4.8%, which is significantly higher than Northwest’s historical standards.
+Combining it with the valuation and expected EPS growth, we forecast total annual returns of 9.1% moving forward.

 A mid-to-high single-digit total return potential earns Northwest a hold rating.